Jones diameter and crossing number of knots: Applications to crossing numbers

 \begin{proof}Given an adequate diagram $D=D(K)$, the mirror image of $D$, denoted by $D^{*}$ is an adequate diagram for $K^{*}$.
-The connected sum of diagrams $D\# D^{*}$ is an adequate diagram of $K\#K^{*}$ with $\mathrm{wr}(K\#K^{*})=0$.
+The connected sum of adequate diagrams $D\# D^{*}$ is an adequate diagram of $K\#K^{*}$ with $\mathrm{wr}(K\#K^{*})=0$.
+Note, that the choice of orientations of $K$ and $K^{*}$ may affect the (oriented) knot type $K\#K^{*}$.
+Nevertheless, with any choice of orientations, the knot represented by the connected sum is adequate.

 Similarly an adequate diagram of writhe zero for $K_m$ is obtained by taking the connected sum of $n$-copies of $D\# D^{*}$.
-Since the crossing number is known to be additive under connected sum of adequate knots we have $c(K_m)= 2 m c(K)$ and the result follows from Corollary \ref{amphi}.
+Since the crossing number is known to be additive under connected sum of adequate knots, we have $c(K_m)= 2 m c(K)$ and the result follows from Corollary \ref{amphi}.
 In fact, we get that $W_{\pm}(D_m)$ is a minimum crossing diagram for $K_m$.\end{proof}